-Depending on the time of year, the workshops starts late morning or early afternoon with an informal introductory chat where we go through the basic camera settings and some principles of composition, RAW vs Jpeg and why we want to shoot in RAW, the differences and similarities between digital cameras, film cameras and of course our own stereoscopic amazing high resolution cameras, our eyes, linked to the most amazing image processing computer available - our brain!
+Depending on the time of year, the workshop starts late morning or early afternoon with an informal introductory chat where we go through the basic camera settings and some principles of composition, RAW vs Jpeg and why we want to shoot in RAW, the differences and similarities between digital cameras, film cameras and of course our own stereoscopic amazing high resolution cameras, our eyes, linked to the most amazing image processing computer available - our brain!

 We head out on location for a dusk/sunset shoot, maybe visit one of Arran's many beaches.
 It's amazing just how much there is to photograph on a seemingly 'empty' beach!